 It’s also really important that freshly cut wood has been completely dried out – or “seasoned” – before using it to make a fire.
 Sometimes it even needs to be seasoned for up to a full year before it can be used.

 But with so many different types of wood out there, it can almost be overwhelming trying to figure out which ones are the best to burn.
-Try some of these species in particular for a good, strong fire that will last for hours.
+Try some of these types in particular for a good, strong fire that will last for hours.

 Oak is one of the most popular types of firewood for good reason.
 Dense and slow-burning, it tends to last much longer than other types.
 The wood also has a high amount of energy content per cord, so it can produce a ton of heat with barely any smoke or sparks.